An Extra Set of Eyes

 Authors generally need copy editing, line editing, developmental editing, substantive editing and/or research.
 Each is explained below.

 Copy editing.
-Your book may require the simplest type of editing, which is copy editing or proofreading.
-Special attention is paid to the following:
+Your book may require the most basic type of editing, which is copy editing or proofreading.
+Special attention is paid to ensure your manuscript meets industry standards:

 - Grammatical errors